Chopper1337/CS-CFG/README.md

 3. Change `freq` in the "Video" section (Line 31) to your monitors refresh rate

-4. Drop the [autoexec.cfg](https://raw.githubusercontent.com/Chopper1337/CSGO-CFG/master/autoexec.cfg) (and optionally, [autowelcome.cfg](https://raw.githubusercontent.com/Chopper1337/CSGO-CFG/master/autowelcome.cfg)) into the following directory
+4. Drop the autoexec.cfg (and autowelcome.cfg ) into the following directory
 `\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`